Grandad, Ernest John Conway, married Emma Piggott on 4th July 1908 at Holy Trinity Church, London Road, Derby.

 However, the Armistice was signed on 11th November 1918 and James’ participation came to end and he was admitted to the R.A.F.
 “G” Reserve on 28th March 1919.
 [N.B.
 ‘G’ Reserve airmen were released from service after WW1, but were liable for recall whilst on the reserve.
 The class was disbanded and all airman in the class were discharged on 30th April 1920 .]

-After the War James married Fanny Carroll in Nottingham in 1922 and they had one daughter.
+After the War James married Fanny Carroll in Nottingham in the March quarter 1922 and they had one daughter.
 The 1939 Register shows the family living at 37 Onslow Avenue, Lenton, Nottingham.
 James was working as a “Railway Coach Painter“.

 William was born on 10th June 1893 at Court 1, Back of 14 Leaper Street, Derby (not a very prestigious address, bearing in mind he was the oldest of 11 children).
 His parents were William and Florence (née Tomlinson) Piggott.
 William Snr. was the older brother of James Piggott – Grandma Emma’s father, so Emma and William Jnr. were cousins.